November 3 - Inma is irresistible. She has many years of pacifist militancy behind her and she arrived in the Bamboo full of energy and smiles.

 And it is at this moment that Nariko's memories become direct: “I was twelve years old and, like all the inhabitants of Hiroshima, I thought I was different.

-The survivors, affected by radiation, got sick, malformed children were born, there was misery, devastation, and we were discriminated against because others considered us ghosts, different.
-At twelve I decided I would never get married.
+The survivors, affected by radiation, became ill, malformed children were born, there was misery, devastation, and we were discriminated against because others considered us ghosts, different.
+When I was twelve I decided I would never get married.”

 It is not easy to understand what they experienced in Hiroshima after the bomb.